-Once the projects finalized, they will constitute two itinerant exhibitions of 6 projects each : one in Gaza and another one in Europe.
+The twelve projects will constitute two travelling exhibitions of six projects each: one in the Gaza Strip and one in Europe.

-How do we realize a project imagined by another artist based at more than 3000 km?
+How do you realize a project imagined by another artist based more than 3000 km away?

 Technical constraints in Gaza Strip : only 3 hours of electricity per day.

 A first presentation of LINE project in the form of an installation took place during the THSF in Toulouse in early June.